 By focusing on eating nutritionally dense foods rather than calorie counting will help keep weight loss results sustainable long term.
 Plus if you eat better, it means fewer cravings for junk food which makes staying motivated easier over time (4)!

+You’ll look your best on your wedding day if you feel happy, healthy, and confident.
 When it comes down to losing weight before a wedding or simply taking care of yourself overall- why not do both?

 Treat Yourself Occasionally